News:

 ROYAL DORNOCH CONT

 I am not a proponent of downwind/downhill short holes covered by fronting bunkers so the 10th will always struggle to rate highly my book.
-That said, there are some excellent recovery situations offered and the golfer does need to weigh up his options even if none of them are particularly enticing.
+That said, there are some excellent recovery situations offered and the golfer does need to weigh up the options even if none of them are particularly enticing.
 I have only seen the hole located at the back of the green once (in my very limited experience of 7 plays over a great many years)...and that day the hole played into a headwind.
 There is a perverse sort of logic at work here 8)

 For mine, we now hit Dornoch's best and most varied four hole stretch.
 The 11th is one of my favourite holes.
 I think it is usually best to drive up the left, but right offers a decent view of the green.
 Either way, the approach is superb.
 My favourite feature (and favourite bunker on the course) of the large green complex is the right side bunker.
 It slyly eats into the green like no other bunker at Dornoch.
 This photo is taken from the upper links.